Rehan018/NLP-CheatSheet/Text Representation Using TF-IDF.md

 ```
 ### **E-Commerce Text Classification Using TF-IDF**

 In this section, we will explore how to use TF-IDF for text classification with an e-commerce dataset.
 This will involve reading the dataset, preprocessing the text, and using TF-IDF features for classification.
-Here’s how you can do it step-by-step:

 **1. **Load the Dataset:**
    - First, import the necessary libraries and load your CSV file containing the e-commerce item descriptions and their categories.